DJaggs/OIBSIP_UFW/README.md

 ```

 ### 4. Take a screenshot
-Capture the output of `sudo ufw status verbose` showing the active rules and save it to `screenshots/`.
+Capture the output of `sudo ufw status verbose` showed the active rules and save it to `screenshots/`.

 ## 📋 Rule Summary